Check below for answers to commonly asked questions

 - Monitor the swings in ambient temperature in the room that you are fermenting in.
 If your ambient temperature swings higher during the day and lower at night, the speed of cooling can be degraded.
 An average of the high and low ambient should be used to assess expectations of maximum temperature delta over ambient.

 - Take an internal temperature reading of the beer.
 Some fermenters are better insulators than others and the internal temperature may be slightly lower than the temperature being reported between the jacket and the fermenter’s wall.
 If you find this is the case, installation of a thermowell will yield more accurate readings.
+Be careful however of thermowell placement.
+Many stanard thermowells are lower than the recommended placement for accurate Immersion Pro temperature measurement.

 - Put the jacketed fermenter on top of a towel or blanket.
 Cement and tile floors can transfer heat into the fermenter and placing a layer between the floor and the fermenter can prevent this heat transfer from occurring.
 Carpet and wood are generally better insulators and don’t normally require additional insulation.

 - Check for breaks in the jacket insulation by pressing in along the body and the base.
 If you find a place that is not fully insulated, heat can enter your fermenter and remove the work Immersion is doing.
+Newer models of Immersion carboy/bucket jackets have a zipper on the base.
+Unzip your jacket and inspect your insulation for breaks.
+Fix as needed.

 My rod looks worn.
 What happened?